-- (1) Other operating expenses represent a restructuring charge, merger costs, storm damages and recoveries and a write-off of purchased inprocess research and development expenses. - (2) The ratio of earnings to fixed charges represents, on a pre-tax basis, the number of times earnings cover fixed charges.
+(1) Other operating expenses represent a restructuring charge, merger costs, storm damages and recoveries and a write-off of purchased inprocess research and development expenses.

+- (2) The ratio of earnings to fixed charges represents, on a pre-tax basis, the number of times earnings cover fixed charges.
 Earnings consist of net income to which has been added interest expense on capital leases and long-term debt.
 Fixed charges consist of interest expense on capital leases and long-term debt. - (3) The losses for 1998 and the six months ended June 30, 1998 are not sufficient to cover fixed charges by a total of approximately \$12.2 million for 1998 and \$2.5 million for the six months ended June 30, 1998.
-As a result, the ratio of earnings to fixed charges has not been computed for either 1998 or the six months ended June 30, 1998. - (4) Reflects net proceeds of approximately \$96,590,000 from the sale of the convertible notes (assuming an offering price of 100% of the principal amount), after deducting underwriters' discounts and commissions and estimated offering expenses relating to the convertible notes offering. - (5) Reflects net proceeds of approximately \$34,265,000 from our sale of 1,000,000 shares of common stock in the concurrent common stock offering, (assuming an offering price of \$36.50 per share), after deducting underwriters' discounts and commissions and estimated offering expenses relating to the common stock offering.
+As a result, the ratio of earnings to fixed charges has not been computed for either 1998 or the six months ended June 30, 1998. - (4) Reflects net proceeds of approximately \$115,990,000 from the sale of the convertible notes, after deducting underwriters' discounts and commissions and estimated offering expenses relating to the convertible notes offering. - (5) Reflects net proceeds of approximately \$36,445,000 from our sale of 1,000,000 shares of common stock in the concurrent common stock offering (at an offering price of \$39.00 per share), after deducting underwriters' discounts and commissions and estimated offering expenses relating to the common stock offering.